Gaurav-711/Gaurav-711/README.md

 # 👀 I’m interested in Coding, sketch and ,learing chess and reading

-# 🌱 I’m currently learning JavaScript and DSA
+# 🌱 I’m currently learning JavaScript , Machine Learning and DSA

 # 💞️ I’m looking to collaborate on different and new projects